The one where Amy and Rory wed, and the Doctor adopted a fez. Again.

 - The Atoner: Rory's making good on his failure to save Amy writes him into the myths and legends of many civilisations.

 - Back for the Finale: After the Continuity Cameos of the last episode, 7-year-old Amy makes another appearance.
 And the actress has a cameo (presumably as Amy's cousin or something) at Amy's wedding.
-Well, she IS Karen Gillan's real-life cousin...
+She IS Karen Gillan's real-life cousin...

 - Back from the Dead: Rory (for real this time) along with the rest of the universe thanks to the spacetime-wide Reset Button, and also Amy's parents.

-- Bad Vibrations: That scene near the end where wine-glasses vibrate, then things start blowing around.
-Although since they herald the return of the Doctor, they're arguably Good Vibrations.
+- Bad Vibrations: That scene near the end where the wine glasses vibrate, then things start blowing around.
+Although since they herald the return of the Doctor, they're Good Vibrations.

-- Bait and Switch: At the beginning, the viewer thinks that young Amelia is going to open the Pandorica to free the Doctor... and then it turns out to be her older self inside.
+- At the beginning, the viewer thinks that young Amelia is going to open the Pandorica to free the Doctor... and then it turns out to be her older self inside.